 His televised finish in the arms of his Father has been viewed thousands of times and is still considered one of the most remarkable Olympic stories to date.
 Despite this moment bringing his athletic career to an end, Derek continues to share his story as a keynote speaker, where he encourages audiences across the country to value hard work and determination.

 Crista Cullen MBE

 In 2016 Crista Cullen and her Hockey team brought home an Olympic gold medal for England, her 197th cap for her country.
-Prior to this, Crista earned the International Hockey Federation World Star XI following the Hockey World Cup, the Great Britain Hockey Athlete of the Year and the UK Hockey Player of the Year, all in 2006.
+Before this, Crista earned the International Hockey Federation World Star XI following the Hockey World Cup, the Great Britain Hockey Athlete of the Year and the UK Hockey Player of the Year, all in 2006.

-During her Hockey career, Crista was also a passionate advocate for teaching the future generations, so later founded a consultancy company within the educational sector.
+During her Hockey career, Crista was also a passionate advocate for teaching future generations, so later founded a consultancy company within the educational sector.
 With a highly successful career fuelling her public speaking, Crista is a frequent motivational speaker for coaching, charity and corporate events.

 Sir Steve Redgrave CBE

 Sir Steve Redgrave is most noted as the most successful British Olympian sever, making him a firm household name.
 Between 1984 and 2000, Steve achieved the impossible - five gold medals in five consecutive Olympic games.
 Despite suffering from chronic illnesses throughout his career, Steve is living proof that peak performance is achievable for any sportsperson no matter the difficulty standing in their way.

 After winning his final medal and the BBC Sports Personality of the Year award, Steve retired from the sport to instead pursue a future in presenting and public speaking.
 Steve is a hit with all audiences, captivated by his inspirational stories.

 Roger Black MBE